arnogranier/cppCNN/README.md

 You can find the proposed subject together with a brief introductive survey of CNN's theory here : [Subject](https://www.cjoint.com/doc/19_01/IADnLhx7Ve0_Arno-Granier-sujet.pdf)

+Currently training at 96% on a dirty implementation of LeNet after 10 epochs. (architecture introduced in _LeCun, Y., Bottou, L., Bengio, Y., & Haffner, P. (1998).
+Gradient-based learning applied to document recognition.
+Proceedings of the IEEE, 86(11), 2278-2324._)

+To-do list:
+  -  clean up the code
+  -  comment
+  -  network learnable parameters saving and retrieving
+  +  minibatch learning
+  +  parallelism (threads)
+  +  easier way of passing the net architecture
+  +  other optimisation methods (adam, adagrad, momentum gradient descent)
+  +  cross entropy loss
+  +  other applications

+(- are mandatory, + are optional)

 ## Architecture
    ![alt text](https://image.noelshack.com/fichiers/2019/08/1/1550521768-cppcnn-2.png)